 Dollar Sign (Quadrant) 284 by Andy Warhol is a screenprint from Warhol’s Dollar Sign (Quadrant) series from 1982.
 The two prints in this series (as part of a larger Dollar Sign collection) both have distinct styles and compositions.
 In Dollar Sign (Quadrant) 284, Warhol chose to use an askew, sketched flair, and a primary colored background.
 The presence of four variations of a single subject on one canvas is a generous design even by Warhol’s standards, who typically created portfolios showing numerous redesigned prints.
 Dollar Sign is naturally symbolic of Warhol’s career, and is especially appropriate as an early-eighties release.
-During the 1980s, he saw a re-emergence of financial and critical success, partly due to his affiliations with other artists, such as Jean-Michel Basquiat.

 The sketched overlay on the solid dollar sign is reminiscent of Roy Lichtenstein’s work, who pioneered Pop Art alongside Warhol.
 The two artists transformed the idea of what might “count” as art, and developed an entirely new artistic element for rendering.
 Namely, the mundane.
 However, elevating the mundane into eye catching art requires an attunement to cultural forces that are invisible to most.
 What greater invisible (yet ubiquitous) force is there to elevate besides money?
 In this, Warhol reevaluated value by choosing to “put money on the wall”.